Shrinking Pool of Cap Providers

 Some lenders have utilized a tiered collateral posting structure in an attempt to balance the risk and costs.

 Not all banks will agree to post collateral.
-CBA, for example, has Australian regulatory requirements that make posting collateral prohibitive on loans that are securitized or may be securitized.
-Alternatively, SMBC will offer more aggressive pricing on a collateral posting requirement than on a replacement only requirement.
+CBA, for example, had Australian regulatory requirements that made posting collateral prohibitive on loans that are securitized or may be securitized.
+Alternatively, in some cases SMBC will offer more aggressive pricing on a collateral posting requirement than on a replacement only requirement.

 It is possible to include both as options and allow each potential CP to indicate a preference.

 Dodd-Frank has increased the effort required to bid on a cap.
 Many banks decided it was not worth the effort if the cap was likely to be won by SMBC.

 Even if a bank meets the rating requirements, it may elect to not participate in an auction.